-A. General Information
+- A. General Information

-- 1. For the purposes of this section: - a.
-"Child" means any person under the age of l8 years except as specified by code. - b.
-"Abuse" means the child is a victim of: - CPC 26I (rape), CPC 264.I (rape in concert), CPC 285 (incest), CPC 286 (sodomy), subsections (a) and (b) of CPC 288 (child molest/under I4 years of age), CPC 288a (oral copulation). - 2.
-CPC 289 (penetration of a genital or anal opening by a foreign object), and CPC 647.6 (child annoyance under 18 years of age). - 3.
-Neglect. - 4.
-Willful cruelty or unjustifiable punishment of a child. - 5.
-Abuse in out of home care (babysitters and nurseries). - 6.
+- 1. For the purposes of this section:

+- a.
+"Child" means any person under the age of I8 years except as specified by code.

+- b.
+"Abuse" means the child is a victim of:

+- CPC 26l (rape), CPC 264.l (rape in concert), CPC 285 (incest), CPC 286 (sodomy), subsections (a) and (b) of CPC 288 (child molest/under l4 years of age), CPC 288a (oral copulation).

+- 2.)
+CPC 289 (penetration of a genital or anal opening by a foreign object), and CPC 647.6 (child annoyance under 18 years of age). - 3.)
+Neglect. - 4.)
+Willful cruelty or unjustifiable punishment of a child. - 5.)
+Abuse in and out of home care (babysitters and nurseries). - 6.)
 The infliction of mental suffering. - 2.
-Prior to writing the initial crime report for sex crimes against children, consult the most current published edition for the California Penal Code.
+Prior to writing the Criminal Report for sex crimes against children, consult the most current published edition for the California Penal Code.
 Several of these penal code sections contain specific age requirements for both victims and suspects. - a.
-CPC 11172e "Any person who fails to report as required by this article an instance of child abuse which he or she knows to exist or reasonably should know to exist is guilty of a misdemeanor and is punishable by confinement in the County Jail for a term not to exceed 6 months or by a fine of not more than \$1,000 or by both".

-- 1. All peace officers in the State of California are required, under this section, to report suspected child abuse. - 2.
-The responding patrol deputy will, as soon as possible, report the incident by telephone to the Orange County Child Abuse Registry (714) 834 5353, a 24 hour number.
-(CPC 11166a).
-The date, time, and name of the person notified are to be included in the written report. - 3.
-A priority report is to be written as soon as practical by the patrol deputy assigned and is to include a DOJ "Child Abuse Investigation Report" per CPC 11169.
+CPC 11172e "Any person who fails to report as required by this article an instance of child abuse which he or she knows to exist or reasonably should know to exist is guilty of a misdemeanor and is punishable by confinement in the County Jail for a term not to exceed 6 months or by a fine of not more than \$1,000 or by both". - 1.)
+All peace officers in the State of California are required, under this section, to report suspected child abuse. - 2.)
+The responding patrol deputy will, as soon as possible, report the incident by telephone to the Orange County Child Abuse Registry (CPC 11166a).
+The date, time, and name of the person notified are to be included in the written report. - 3.)
+A priority report is to be written as soon as practical by the patrol deputy assigned and is to include a DOJ Child Abuse Form 8583 per CPC 11169.
 This form supplants the JIR in child abuse cases.
-If the incident is unfounded, a "Follow Up Report" is to be used; the "Child Abuse Investigation report" is not necessary.
-For other jurisdictions, fill out the "copies to" section for the appropriate agency, if applicable (CPC 11166g). - 4.
+If the incident is unfounded, a Non-Criminal Report is to be used; the Child Abuse Form 8583 is not necessary.
+For other jurisdictions, fill out the Outside Agencies To Be Notified box for the appropriate agency, if applicable (CPC 11166g).

+- 4.)
 If the informant is the Child Abuse Registry or Child Protective Services, telephone reporting to the Child Abuse Registry is not necessary, nor is the DOJ "Child Abuse Investigation Report" per CPC 11169. - b.
 CPC 11167 requires that the identity of informants in child abuse cases remain confidential and may be released only by the informant's permission or court order.
 All requests for such reports and discovery orders will be referred to the Records Division. - c.
-Reference material: - 1.
-Penal code Section 11165 through 11174. - 2.
+Reference material: - 1.)
+Penal code Section 11165 through 11174. - 2.)
 "California Laws Relating to Minors". - d.
 For clarification or advice on questionable cases, field deputies should contact their immediate supervisor before anyone else.
-The sergeant should then contact the Department Commander or Sex Crimes/Child Abuse Detail.

-B. Caring for the Child

-- 1. Ensure the safety of the child. - a.
+The sergeant should then contact the Department Commander or Sex Crimes/Child Abuse Detail. - B. Caring for the Child - 1.
+Ensure the safety of the child. - a.
 Take immediate custody. - b.
-Immediately notify the Field Patrol Sergeant or Department Commander. - 1.
-Occurring now. - 2.
-Not occurring now, but the suspect is an in house family member. - 3.
+Immediately notify the field Patrol Sergeant or Department Commander. - 1.)
+Occurring now. - 2.)
+Not occurring now, but the suspect is an in house family member. - 3.)
 In cases of severe injuries, notify the Sex Crimes/Child Abuse Detail Sergeant as soon as possible.